 If this is the case, they should send a request to Cycling UK to be listed with that group as an 'Out of Area Rider' via email to groups@cyclinguk.org.

-Membership of devolved nations Member Groups (Cycling UK Scotland and CTC Cymru) is by a member's residential postcode.
+Membership of a devolved nations' member group (eg CTC Cymru) is by a member's residential postcode.

 Further Resources